diderote/LSF-RNAseq/README.md

-# Instructions for using the Nimerlab RNAseq pipeline (version 0.1):
+# Instructions for using the Nimerlab RNAseq pipeline

 ## This pipeline is compatable with UM Pegasus using project nimerlab